rak10/hello-world/README.md

 # hello-world
-About time I got on GitHub
+About time I got on GitHub.
+Seems to be working ok.